 SEKGA-Maxwell Agri-livestock Scholarship

 Applications will be accepted from May 1 through July 1 each year, with the recipients announced at the at the third membership meeting of the year. $2000 has been appropriated for scholarships, there may be multiple recipients based on the number and quality of applications received.

-Our First Winner of the Maxwell Agri-Livestock Scholarship
+2022 Winner's of the Maxwell Agri-Livestock Scholarship